 Dermatologist Dr. Cynthia Bailey's favorite products for winter skin care include

 Natural Body and Face Lotion: Richly hydrating botanical ingredients including aloe, glycerin and botanical oils help skin resist dryness.
 Use from head to toe as your winter moisturizer.
 Fragrance free, ideal for sensitive skin and the entire family.Omega Enriched Face Booster Oil: A healing oil fortified with sea buckthorn in a base of argan, kakui, pomegranate and other botanical oils that are deeply hydrating without being greasy.
 Use alone or mix with your moisturizer to boost healing and skin barrier repair.

 Survival Kit for Busy Hands contains a non-drying easy rinse natural and fragrance-free hand soap and the best ever hand cream.
 Use this to wash your hands and avoid chapped hands this winter.
 Don't be tempted to use harsh soaps or dish soap to wash your hands, keep these products by the sink where you most often wash your hands and see the difference.

-Natural Lip Balm applied numerous times a day and VaniCream Lip Protectant SPF 30 when you are outside.
-These two lip products are your winter lip survival essentials.
-Keep them in your backpack, purse, desk, bathroom, coat pocket etc. These will make a huge difference in preventing winter chapped lips!
+Natural Lip Balm applied numerous times a day is a winter lip survival essential.
+Keep a tube in your backpack, purse, desk, bathroom, coat pocket etc. It will make a huge difference in preventing winter chapped lips!